Dealing with Dangerous Dogs

 It's not your responsibility to provide a fence strong enough to keep out a determined dog, it's the dog owner's responsibility to keep it in.
 Talk to the neighbour and ask them whether they are going to secure the dog since it has bitten someone.
 If you're very concerned that you are at risk/ the dog is dangerous, contact your local community policing team or the council's dog warden.

-We have had new neighbours move into to a council property.
-They have a bullmastiff which has bitten the neighbour to the otherside I have a 6ft fence between my garden and theres but i am concerned by the dogs behaviour towards other neighbours
+I have a 6ft fence between my garden and theres but i am concerned by the dogs behaviour towards other neighbours

 I have a problem with an aggressive dog.
 Ive had to deal with it ever since i met my wife.
 Its called the mother in law.

-Show All 118 Comments
+Show All 111 Questions

-Your email won't be published.
-Comments are moderated before appearing.
+Comments are moderated before publication.

 Try our free Noise Complaint Letter Builder Write Me a Letter